MahamudM90/Ice-Cream/README.md

 ## ICE-CREAM 🍦

-This is the design of ice cream by using scss.
+This is the Udesign of ice cream by using scss.

 ##### HomePage
 ![ScreenShot of Form](a.png)